mahyarmirrashedpro/personal-projects/extractor/README.md

 ## Conclusion

 With these program flags, `extractor.py` is able to effectively target and solve the problem at hand.
+It solves the identified problems extremely well.
 Future iterations could include a graphical user interface (GUI) to make the program more accessible to users who are not familiar or proficient with command line programs.
+Additionally, some program could be implemented to automatically pull new, completed registrations forms online and into directory for processing.